DecisiveAI/staging-mdai-docs-v2/content/quickstart/aws/setup_iam_longterm_user_s3.md

 >
 >This guide assumes you have
 >1.
 Cloned our [`mdai-labs` repo](https://github.com/DecisiveAI/mdai-labs/tree/main) set this as your working directory
 >2.
-Have access to an AWS account with Admin Admin access
+Have access to an AWS account with Admin access

 ### Step 1: Create a user via IAM